ruggeri/tech-notes/ai/neural-nets.md

 * One trick is to use the ESN tricks of initialization of weights, but then do regular training.
 They used rmsprop with momentum and that worked well!

+## Week 9: Better Generalization

+* So he's going to show us techniques to avoid overfitting.
+Overfitting happens when the model is very flexible, then it can get confused and think that noise in the training set is reliable signal for future predictions.
+* Obviously, first choice is to get more data.
+* A second choice is to limit the power of the network, so it has just enough power to capture the true signal, but not enough to capture the noise, which hopefully is weak relative to the signal.
+    * He's going to talk about ways to properly regulate the "capacity" as he calls it.
+* Another technique is to average many models with different forms.
+    * Another model averaging technique is called "bagging", which is where you train the same model on subsets of the data, then average the results.
+* He describes another approach as "Bayesian".
+    * You use a single architecture, but average predictions made by many different weight vectors.
+    * What I think he basically means is you calculate a posterior distribution and use this to find a mean estimate for the output when given new training examples.
+* The most obvious way to limit capacity is to limit the number of hidden layers and the number of units per layer.
+* He suggests another way: start with small weights, and stop the learning before there is time to overfit.
+    * This assumes it first finds the true regularities, and would later find spurious regularities.
+* Another approach is to do "weight-decay," which is just regularization.
+    * Common to use L2 or L1 penalties on the weights.
+* Another possibility is to add noise to the weights or noise to the activities.
+* It is typical to use several of the approaches together.
+* How do we find the metaparameters?
+    * We could try lots of alternatives, and see which does best on the test set.
+    * He claims that the one which does best is unlikely to work as well on a *second* test set.
+    * I suppose that makes sense, in that the best may be succeeding because of randomness.
+That exactly what he describes.
+    * I guess my thought would be: There are probably some settings which are significantly better than ones which are significantly worse.
+    * It's true you'll probably pick parameters that aren't the very best, because noise, but you'll be closer to a good parameter setting.
+    * So what you do is set the metaparameters with a validation set, and then use a test set to predict future performance.
+Duh.
+* He recommends the cross-validation technique.
+    * First, you hold back the test set of course.
+    * Then, you divide the validation data into N sets.
+    * For every setting of metaparameters, you train on N-1 subsets, then evaluate the validation error on the last subset.
+    * You do this N times, and average.
+This reduces the noise in your estimate of the validation error.
+    * This is called N-fold cross-validation.
+* The technique of stopping early works like this:
+    * First, it's expensive to keep re-training a model with different parameters.
+    * So another idea is just to train once, but stop early.
+    * What you do is have a validation set, and keep training until performance on the validation set starts going down.
+    * But it can be hard to tell when that is, because the performance on the validation set will have noise.
+    * So what you might do is keep training until you're **sure** things are getting worse, and then just scroll back to when your performance started to go down.
+* He wants to talk about why it is that keeping the weights small prevents overgeneralization.
+    * He talks about the logistic function; it is linear when the input is close to zero.
+    * So when weights are small, the input is close to zero.
+    * So in the beginning, the network is close to linear.
+    * Which is to say, the network has low capacity.
+    * As the weights grow, the input can get away from zero, which is where the sigmoid is less well-approximated by a line.
+So this is where the model is gaining capacity.
+* The L2 penalty basically tells the network not to use large weights that it doesn't need.
+    * So this acts as a break on the network from using large weights to fit the noise in the training set.
+    * One effect is that given two similar inputs, it prefers to put half the weight on each, rather than all the weight on just one.
+    * That seems like it should be logical if the two inputs are noisy estimates of the same underlying value.
+* An alternative is to use an L1 penalty.
+    * This drives a lot of weights to exactly zero.
+    * That's because there is a fixed cost to turning them on.
+    * And that cost might never be justified.
+    * So this results in a sparser model, which may help for interpretation.
+* Yet another approach is to have the penalty decrease as the weight gets bigger.
+    * This is kind of acting like a threshold.
+It wants weights to be set to zero, but then it cares less about big weights later.
+* Yet another approach is *weight constraints*
+    * This says: put a constraint on the length of the vector of weights coming into a unit.
+Don't let it grow beyond a certain amount.
+    * What we might do is this: if an update violates the weight constraint, we just scale down the length of the vector until it meets the maximum.
+    * I think it would be better to apply a penalty to the length of the weight vector, no?
+* He finds that weight constraints work better than penalties.
+    * Feels like it's easier to set a sensible value.
+    * Prevents over-penalization; there's no constraint at all when the incoming weight vector is small.
+    * They still prevent weights from exploding.
+    * One way of thinking of the weight constraint.
+If one weight has a large partial, than it can sort of grow itself, but it does so by pushing the other weights down.
+I'm not sure if that's a good thing, but that's how it works...